 I’m a FireWife.
-I’m also kind of a FireMomma.
-But more importantly, I’m Val Selby and I’m happy you’ve found the site.
+But, more importantly, I’m Val Selby and I’m happy you’ve found the site.

 I want to focus on YOU FireWife.
 There are plenty of sites out there about the firelife from the firefighter’s perspective and I don’t have a problem showing you where to find resources elsewhere.
 But HERE, I want YOU to find what you need to rock this firelife and not be smothered by it.